ILUNO Intensive English

 ILUNO Student Services

-ILUNO students receive personalized assistance and orientation services from a dedicated team of international student advisors.
+ILUNO students receive personalized assistance and orientation services from a dedicated International Student Advising team.
 Advisors can be met by appointment or during walk-in hours to provide immigration assistance, coordinate academic plans, arrange housing, and help provide appropriate health, counseling, or legal referrals.
 Any question or concern is welcome and students can also get tips on safe travel, good restaurants, and other out-of-the classroom advice.

 - Field trips to Omaha’s Henry Doorly Zoo and local museums